rich-newman/typescript-analyzer-eslint-prettier/docs/walkthrough.md

 ## Basic Lint

-Install the TypeScript Analyzer and create a new Node Console Application with TypeScript.
-Type in `var x = 'Hello World'`.
+Install the TypeScript Analyzer and create a new Blank Node Console Application with TypeScript.

-After a few seconds the TypeScript Analyzer will lint the code file and show appropriate errors and warnings.
+If you are using Visual Studio 2017, or Visual Studio 2019, or a version of Visual Studio 2022 before 17.4 then type in `var x = 'Hello World'` and after a few seconds the TypeScript Analyzer will lint the code file and show appropriate errors and warnings.

+Sadly in Visual Studio 2022 v17.4 and later Microsoft decided to configure ESLint locally to do nothing in a Node Console Application with TypeScript.
+This rather spoiled this walkthrough.
+The TypeScript Analyzer picks up and uses this local configuration and does nothing.
+To force it to show errors go to Tools/Options/TypeScript Analyzer and set both 'Enable local config (.eslintrc.js)' and 'Enable local node_modules' to False.
+This forces the TypeScript Analyzer to use its own default configuration.
+Then type in `var x = 'Hello World'` and after a few seconds the TypeScript Analyzer will lint the code file and show appropriate errors and warnings.
+[More information on this is available](https://rich-newman.github.io/typescript-analyzer-eslint-prettier/noteonvs2022templates.html).

 ![walkthrough1](assets\images\walkthrough1.jpg)